Career Services will compile all paperwork, remove student names and ID numbers, and distribute to members of the selection committee.

 - Clarity of learning objectives: Was applicant able to clearly define and articulate potential takeaways from his/her summer experience?

-- Relevance of experience: If the applicant is searching for an experience that is exploratory in nature, to what extent will the proposed experiences allow him/her to explore a potential area of interest?
+- Relevance of experience: If the applicant is searching for an experience that is exploratory in nature, to what extent will the proposed experiences allow him/her to explore a potential dynamics and areas of interest?
 Alternatively, if the applicant is searching for an experience that is purposeful with regard to his/her career goals, to what extent do the proposed experiences demonstrate a clear relevance to the student's future goals?

 - Compelling articulation of why: The applicant provided compelling rationale as to why these types of experiences would be critical to his/her career development as compared with similar experiences that are more convenient or that hold fewer associated expenses (e.g. one that is closer to home, a paid position, etc.).